The Excel Sech function calculates the hyperbolic secant (sech) of a supplied angle.

 In the following spreadsheet, the Excel Sech Function is used to calculate the hyperbolic secant of four different angles:

 Note that, in the examples above:

-Further details and examples of the Excel Sech function are provided on the Microsoft Office website.
+For further details and examples of the Excel Sech function, see the Microsoft Office website.